Fujitsu Software BS2000 openNet Server

 “Open networking” is the term used to describe the connection between BS2000 and the different data communication systems.
 The basic component of open networking in BS2000 is the selectable unit openNet Server (short designation: ONETSERV (BS2000)), which is in turn made up of several products, including BCAM, DCAM, etc. In the context of openNet Server (BS2000), the transport system has been systematically expanded into a communication manager.

 openNet Server (BS2000) comprises the products BCAM, DCAM, CMX and SOCKETS (with their specific user program interface) and also the products IPSec and IKED to the encodet transfer of the user-data, LWRESD for the access on DNS-Server, VTSU-B for the support of logical terminals and XHCS to transformation signs between differently codes-sets.
 The user program interfaces enable individual data communication applications to be implemented.
 A standardized trace concept supports the implementation and operation of user programs.

-Proof of IPv6 capability through fulfillment of the IPv6 Ready Logo program.
-This validates the RFC-compliant implementation of the IPv6 protocol stack and inter-operability with IPv6 stacks of other manufacturers. openNet server awarded the IPv6 Ready Logo in gold.
-Actually awarded for V3.6; V 4.0 is in preparation.
+Proof of IPv6 capability through fulfillment of the IPv6 Ready Logo program for openNet Server V4.0.
+This validates the RFC-compliant implementation of the IPv6 protocol stack and inter-operability with IPv6 stacks of other manufacturers. openNet server awarded the IPv6 Ready Logo in gold for V4.0.